doublecloud/transfer/examples/pg2yt/README.md

 ### Using the Application

 - Once the Docker containers are running, you can start performing CRUD operations on the Postgres database.
 The `load_gen` service will simulate these operations.
-- The `transfer` CLI will listen for changes in the Postgres database and replicate them to Kafka.
+- The `transfer` CLI will listen for changes in the Postgres database and replicate them to YT.
-- You can monitor the changes in Kafka using the Kafka UI.
+- You can monitor the changes in YT using the YT UI.

 ### Configuration Files